-''' plot the Diagram with tables Genome and Species from module seq. (dj.Diagram(seq.Genome) + dj.Diagram(seq.Species)).draw() '''
+''' % plot the ERD with tables Genome and Species from package +seq. draw(dj.ERD(seq.Genome) + dj.ERD(seq.Species)) '''

 Expanding ERDs upstream and downstream

 Adding a number to an ERD object adds nodes downstream in the pipeline while subtracting a number from ERD object adds nodes upstream in the pipeline.